pbeza/praca-magisterska/doc/man/myscm-cli.man.1.md

     system images to be recognized (by default in '/var/lib/myscm-cli/downloaded').

+\--print-ver
+:   Print recently applied mySCM system image version (ie. print current myscm
+    system version).
+If no image was applied yet, then -1 is printed. mySCM system image version is referred in mySCM system image filename, e.g.
+    `myscm-img.1.2.tar.gz` system image can be applied only on the system that is in state *1* and is going to be upgraded to state *2*.

 -p PROTO, \--protocol=*PROTO*
 :   Select protocol that will be used to download newest system image generated
     by the `myscm-srv` (default is 'FTP') with `--update` option.
 Allowed